Baby Einstein: History

 The Baby Einstein Company was founded in 1996 by former teacher and stay-at-home mom Julie Aigner-Clark at her home in suburban Alpharetta, Georgia, as I Think I Can Productions.
 According to an interview with Julie Dunn, she wanted her babies to be exposed to classical music, poetry, colors, shapes, and more.
-Aigner-Clark and her husband borrowed video equipment and invested $15,000 of their own savings to produce the initial product, a VHS cassette they named Baby Einstein and later sold as Language Nursery in 2001 to avoid confusion with the Baby Einstein brand as a whole.
+Julie and her husband borrowed video equipment and invested $15,000 of their own savings to produce the initial product, a VHS cassette they named Baby Einstein and later sold as Language Nursery in 2001 to avoid confusion with the Baby Einstein brand as a whole.

 The original video shows a variety of toys and visuals interspersed with music, stories, numbers, and words spoken in seven different languages: English, French, Spanish, Japanese, German, Hebrew, and Russian.
 Eventually, the video was marketed across the United States, Europe, Asia, and Australia.
 It even won the 1997 Parenting Magazine award for Best Video of the Year.
 More videos followed like Baby Mozart and Baby Bach, with some videos featuring the Clarks' two daughters, Aspen and Sierra, as well as other children.

 It quickly became a multimillion-dollar franchise; its revenue grew from $1 million in 1998 to $25 million in 2001.
 Julie Aigner-Clark renamed the company as Aigner-Clark Productions in 1998, as when Julie and her family and her company moved from Georgia and relocated to Denver, Colorado, then renamed the Baby Einstein Company the following year in 1999, and on February 10, 2000, Artisan Entertainment announced they had acquired a minority stake in the company in exchange for a North American home video distribution agreement under the FHE Kids sub-label of Family Home Entertainment, as well as DVD distribution.

 On November 6, 2001, The Walt Disney Company announced they had acquired The Baby Einstein Company for an undisclosed amount.
 Julie Aigner-Clark stepped down from directing Baby Einstein videos after Baby Beethoven in 2002.
 Disney rereleased the first eight Baby Einstein videos previously distributed by FHE Kids in 2002–03, and then rereleased all the Aigner-Clark videos with some alterations in 2004.
 These changes were mainly done with the toy scenes and some titular changes in the credits.